powsybl/powsybl-tutorials/metrix/src/main/README.md

 The network used for this practicals consists of 6 substations, all connected by two parallel lines with the same electrotechnical characteristics (same resistance and same reactance for each line), as well as two HVDC lines and a Phase-Shifter Transformer (PST).
-It also features 4 groups and three loads.\
+It also features 4 generation units and three loads.\
 ![image](images/reseau_6_noeuds_ss_HDVC.png)

 The network is described in a file in the "IIDM" format (the native Powsybl network representation format).